jfdm/notes/_sources/bi-directional.md

 where `Error` is a data-type to capture errors such as type-mismatch and variable not found.

 The problem is that the function `check` does not look and feel like what a type-checker should do!
-It doesn't check if `term` has a type, rather it constructs the type for `term`, if it can do so.
+It doesn't check if `term` has a particular type, rather it constructs the type for `term`, if it can do so.

 Here `check` is not a _checking_ function it's a type forming one!

-If we look at how types flow in our implementation of `check` from Coding Break 1: you will notice to types of flows:
+If we look at how types flow in our implementation of `check` from Coding Break 1: you will notice two types of flows:

 1. atomic terms present their types when asked; and
 2. other terms will do a mixture of: